 Binge-drinking itself can lead to a variety of health issues but when combined with the physical risks of bulimia, the result can be extremely serious.

 People with bulimia may pick up a drink or two to aid in their escapism.
 However, various factors including age, weight, and the speed a person drinks means that “binge-drinking” is a hard term to define.

-Sometimes bulimics will substitute food for alcohol or enforce strict boundaries on themselves to compensate for their bingeing episodes.
-The main aspects which link bulimia and binge-drinking is impulsivity.
+Sometimes those suffering from bulimia will substitute food for alcohol or enforce strict boundaries on themselves to compensate for their binging episodes.
+The main aspects which link bulimia and binge-drinking are impulsivity.